blackchip-org/zc/doc/ops/sci.md

 | `-6`    | `-6`
 | `abs`   | `6`

-The distance of `a` from zero in the complex plane.
+The distance of *p0* from zero in the complex plane.

-    ( a:Complex -- abs:Complex )
+    ( p0:Complex -- Complex )

 Example: